 The speed value is a division of a constant value by the time between encoder pulsations.
 In default mode (encoder resolution x4 and postscaler 1:4), a measure is made four times every pulse.
-Then each revolution of the wheel, 2764 measures are made.
-The constant value is defined by the maximum time multiplied by 256 (0xFFFF \ 256 = 16'776'960).
+Then each revolution of the wheel, 4198 measures are made (firmware 3.0 or greater), or 2764 measures (Old firmware).
+The constant value is defined by the maximum time multiplied by 256 (0xFFFF 256 = 16'776'960).
 This operation allows a better PID calculation for the lower speed.